 "Work up to 10 waves on each side and make sure you do both directions," says Einhorn.

 “The best time to practice nauli is the first thing in the morning so the stomach is completely empty,” says Einhorn.
 At the very least, you need to wait at least five hours after eating so you have an empty stomach.
 It is also important to go to the bathroom first so your bowels are empty.
 Following these tips will ensure that you aren't uncomfortable while performing this move.

 You may feel some different sensations as you practice nauli.
 "You should expect feeling like you are working your six-pack, a feeling of manual massage and a feeling of warmth in your belly," says Einhorn.
 "There should be no pain or discomfort."

 Nauli shouldn't be used by everyone, explains Einhorn.
-Those who fall under the below categories or have the following conditions should avoid nauli and speak with a doctor first:
+Those who fall into the below categories or have any of the following conditions should avoid nauli and speak with a doctor first:

 - Pregnant women